3 Soups With A Common Ingredient Scientifically Proven To Build Your Bones

 “High vegetable…and high fruit …intake was associated with decreased hip fracture incidence, whereas high meat intake…with increased incidence.”
 2

-Remember, meat is not off-limits on the Save Our Bones Program; but “a high meat intake” is discouraged, and scientific studies like this one further confirm this approach.
+Remember, meat is not off-limits on the Osteoporosis Reversal Program; but “a high meat intake” is discouraged, and scientific studies like this one further confirm this approach.

 Another study focused on levels of osteocalcin and procollagen 1 N-Terminal propeptide (P1NP), both bone-formation markers, in elderly men divided into three groups.

 Over a period of two years, the three groups ate a Mediterranean diet, but one group’s diet included 50 milliliters of virgin olive oil (about 3 tablespoons), whereas the second group included 30 grams of mixed nuts and the third group ate a low-fat Mediterranean diet.

 The group that consumed the extra virgin olive oil had a “robust increase” in osteocalcin concentration and in P1NP, but no such increase was observed in the low-fat Mediterranean diet group or in the group that ate the mixed nuts.3

 As the above data was investigated further, scientists began to uncover the mechanism behind olive oil’s bone-healthy reputation.
 In a comprehensive report, researchers reviewed a decade’s worth of data on olive oil and osteoporosis.

 “Published evidence suggests that olive oil phenols can be beneficial by preventing the loss of bone mass.”
 4

 The reason, the report goes on to say, is that phenols:

 “…can modulate the proliferative capacity and cell maturation of osteoblasts by increasing alkaline phosphatase activity and depositing calcium ions in the extracellular matrix.”
 4